Skip to main content

 Assistant Professor (English)

 Amy Prendergast is Assistant Professor in Eighteenth-Century Studies in the School of English.
 She previously held the positions of Marie Sklodowska-Curie Research Fellow at Queen's University Belfast, and Irish Research Council Postdoctoral Fellow and Teaching Fellow at TCD.
 Her research expertise in the long eighteenth century centres on women's writing, life writing, writing from Ireland, and Franco-Irish connections and cultural transfers.
-Her most recent monograph, Mere Bagatelles: Women's Diaries from Ireland, 1760-1810 was published in October 2024 by Liverpool University Press and is fully open access.
-Mere Bagatelles opens new avenues concerning authorship and female agency, transforming our understanding of women"s contributions to literature and cultural movements.
-The entirely new corpus allows for the emergence of new perspectives on the self during the period and prompts a re-evaluation of the contours of Irish writing.
-Prendergast's first monograph, Literary Salons Across Britain and Ireland in the Long Eighteenth Century (Palgrave, 2015) offered the first detailed examination of the literary salon in Ireland, considered in the wider contexts of contemporary salon culture in Britain and France.
-With Lucy Cogan (UCD), Prendergast is co-editor of a special issue of the fully refereed international journal, Women's Writing.
+Prendergast is author of two monographs, Mere Bagatelles: Women's Diaries from Ireland, 1760-1810 (Liverpool University Press, 2024), and Literary Salons Across Britain and Ireland in the Long Eighteenth Century (Palgrave, 2015).
+Mere Bagatelles, which won Honorable Mention for Robert Rhodes Prize for Books on Literature, is fully open access on OAPEN Library.
+Prendergast is co-editor of a special issue of the fully refereed international journal, Women's Writing.
 This will be the journal's first special issue dedicated to Irish writers.
 Prendergast is committed to public engagement, and particularly seeks to incorporate gender dimensions into her research and to celebrate the achievements of women writers.
+She is currently working on the project, MARGINS, `Writing from the Margins: Irish Women's Narratives from the Long Eighteenth Century', for which she has received TRDA PI-led funding.
+MARGINS prioritises women's life writing `from below', including oral testimonies and ephemera, as well as biographies, memoirs, and letters.
+From 2021-2025, Prendergast served as Secretary of Eighteenth-Century Ireland Society, and was co-organiser of the 2025 annual ECIS conference.
+Within the School, Prendergast has served as Undergraduate Coordinator since 2024 and was previously Head of Freshers.

 Eighteenth-century literature Literary History